Wernicke–Korsakoff syndrome: Cognitive effects

 Several cases have been documented where Wernicke–Korsakoff syndrome has been seen on a large scale.
 In 1947, 52 cases of WKS were documented in a prisoner of war hospital in Singapore where the prisoners' diets included less than 1 mg of thiamine per day.
 Such cases provide an opportunity to gain an understanding of what effects this syndrome has on cognition.
 In this particular case, cognitive symptoms included insomnia, anxiety, difficulties in concentration, loss of memory for the immediate past, and gradual degeneration of mental state consisting of confusion, confabulation, and hallucinations.
 In other cases of WKS, cognitive effects such as severely disrupted speech, giddiness, and heavy-headedness have been documented.
 PET scans of patients with Wernicke–Korsakoff syndrome have shown decreased activity in areas such as the thalamus and mammillary bodies, which are important for memory and coordination.
 (Reed 2003.)
 In addition to this, it has been noted that some patients displayed an inability to focus, and it was difficult to obtain patients' attention.

 In a study conducted in 2003 by Brand et al. on the cognitive effects of WKS, the researchers used a neuropsychological test battery that included tests of intelligence, speed of information processing, memory, executive function and cognitive estimation.
-They found that subjects with WKS showed impairments in all aspects of this test battery, most noticeably on the cognitive estimation tasks.
-This task required subjects to estimate a physical quality such as size, weight, quantity or time (e.g., What is the average length of a shower?) of a particular item.
-Patients with WKS performed worse than normal control participants on all of the tasks in this category.
-The patients found estimations involving time to be the most difficult, whereas quantity was the easiest estimation to make.
-Additionally, the study included a category for classifying "bizarre" answers, which included any answer that was far outside of the normal range of expected responses.
-Patients with Wernicke–Korsakoff syndrome often experience disorientation and confabulation, creating stories to fill memory gaps.
+They found that subjects with WKS showed impairments across all aspects of the test battery, with the most pronounced deficits observed in cognitive estimation tasks.
+These tasks required participants to estimate physical properties such as size, weight, quantity, or time (for example, estimating the average length of a shower).
+Patients with WKS performed worse than control participants on all tasks in this category.
+Estimations involving time proved to be the most difficult, while those involving quantity were the easiest.
+The study also included a category for "bizarre" responses, defined as answers that fell far outside the typical range of expected values.
+Individuals with Wernicke–Korsakoff syndrome frequently exhibit disorientation and confabulation, often generating fabricated explanations to compensate for memory deficits.
 (Schnider2023).
 WKS patients did give answers that could fall into such a category, such as 15 seconds or 1 hour for the estimated length of a shower, or 4 kg or 15 tonnes as the weight of a car.